Liu Thai Ker: Career

 In 1992, Liu left public service to join RSP Architects Planners & Engineers (RSP) as a director.
 During this time, he designed Marina Bay Cruise Centre Singapore and the Chinese Cultural Centre.
-He also did city planning for more than fifty cities, among them Fuzhou.
-Fuzhou party secretary Xi Jinping, impressed by his city plan, also approached him to design Fuzhou Changle International Airport.
+In the same year, Liu and businessman Edgar Cheng were respectively appointed as planner and business advisors of Ningbo city in China.
+Through the next 40 years since his first commission in China, he had participated in 40 urban planning projects in China, and did city planning for more than fifty cities.
+Then Fuzhou party secretary Xi Jinping, impressed by his city plan, approached him to design Fuzhou Changle International Airport.
+Liu had advised various cities' authorities there to keep historic areas such as Sanfang Qixiang in Fuzhou, a neighbourhood of historic shophouses on Xiamen Island, and ordered clean ups for Min River in Fujian and Yundang Lake in Xiamen on the basis that these locations would serve as great tourism attractions in the future.

+He served as the founding chairman of the Centre for Liveable Cities, a policy institute on urban development and environmental management established in 2008 by Singapore's National Development and the Environment and Water Resources ministries.
 In December 2017, at the age of 79, Liu left RSP to found Morrow Architects and Planners, named after his father's artistic studio.

-As of 2024, Liu is currently working as an urban planning advisor to Fiji, Sichuan, and Guangdong.
+In 2024, Liu was working as an urban planning adviser to Fiji as well as the Chinese provinces of Sichuan and Guangdong.